openfisca/country-template/README.md

 # OpenFisca Country-Template

-This repository is here to help you quickly bootstrap and use your own OpenFisca country package.
+This repository helps you quickly bootstrap and use your own OpenFisca country package.

 ## Bootstrapping your Country Package

-This set of instructions will create your own copy of this boilerplate directory and customise it to the country you want to work on:
+This set of instructions will create your own copy of this boilerplate directory and customise it to the country you want to work on.
+You will need to have [Git](https://git-scm.com) installed.

 ```sh
 COUNTRY_NAME=France  # set the name of your country here; you should keep all capitals, and replace any spaces in the name by underscores